higginsjack/higginsjack.github.io/README.md

 Don’t have to be done by a professional photographer.
 Selfies are not recommended.
 Professional and/or appropriate attire for your brand is recommended.

-I need to take new photos
-The university offers professional headshots and I will go there to take photos Monday.
-I have 1 photo I could potentially use.

 A page with your embedded Resume or CV.
 Resume/CV .PDF or from Google Drive